 People forget, but they didn't pivot to mobile unitl right before their 2012 IPO.

-As Vox correctly note.
+As Vox correctly notes.
 They almost missed it.

 From the article:

-In other words, their mobile app sucked.
+In other words, its mobile app sucked.
 The majority of their effort was geared towards making a great desktop experience.

-But in early 2012 (the IPO'd in May 2012), Zuckerberg switched their entire strategy from desktop to mobile.
+But in early 2012, Zuckerberg switched their entire strategy from desktop to mobile.
 Everything Facebook did going forward was mobile first.

-Although they had mobile apps at the time of their IPO, they derived zero revenue from them.
+And although they had a mobile app at the time of their IPO, they derived zero revenue from it.